geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-07-28/meeting-transcript.md

 Yeah.
 Yeah.

 ##### **Geohot** [[00:23:51](https://www.youtube.com/watch?v=wZ5Ch0ODRv8&t=1431)]
 Yeah.
-Oh, it's on your...
+Oh, it's on your..

 ##### **Qazalin** [[00:23:53](https://www.youtube.com/watch?v=wZ5Ch0ODRv8&t=1433)]
 You can fetch this hash.
 It will go there.